fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 ### Creating an SDS compliant dataset using SODA

 We suggest using the `Prepare Dataset Step-by-Step` feature of SODA for creating your SDS compliant dataset.
 This mode guides users step-by-step through all the requirements for preparing a dataset according to the SDS and is designed so that no documentation or prior knowledge is required.
-Follow more information check [here](../guided).
+This mode will also guide you through sharing your dataset with the repository of your choice.
+For more information check our documentation on getting started with `Prepare Dataset Step-by-Step` [here](../guided).

 ### Sharing your SDS Compliant dataset using SODA

-There are two main ways to share your SDS compliant dataset using SODA:
+SODA supports sharing your SDS compliant dataset to the following places:

-1. Share with the SPARC Data Portal
+1. SPARC Data Portal
-2. Share with a generalist repository
+2. A generalist repository

+Both options are available to you at the final steps of the `Prepare Dataset Step-by-Step` feature and you will find instructions for each option there.
+However, to share your dataset to the SPARC Data Portal there are some preliminary steps you need to complete detailed below.

 ### Sharing on the SPARC Data Portal